Euclidean plane and its relatives; a minimalist introduction: Axioms

+\begin{thm}{Claim} A subset of the h-plane is an h-line if and only if it forms a line for the h-distance in the sense of Definition~\ref{def:line}. \end{thm}

-\parit{Proof of \ref{h-line=line}.} Let $\ell$ be an h-line.
-Applying the main observation we can assume that $\ell$ contains the center of absolute.
-In this case $\ell$ is formed by intersection of diameter of absolute and the h-plane.
+\parit{Proof.} Let $\ell$ be an h-line.
+Applying the main observation (\ref{thm:main-observ}) we can assume that $\ell$ contains the center of the absolute.
+In this case, $\ell$ is an intersection of a diameter of the absolute and the h-plane.
 Let $A$ and $B$ be the endpoints of the diameter.